 Drive young people’s personal development in the arts

-Gold Arts Award is the highest level at Level 3 on the Qualifications and Credit Framework (QCF), and develops young people’s creativity, communication, planning, teamwork and leadership skills.
-The award is also recognised on the UCAS Tariff (35 points).
+Gold Arts Award is the highest level at Level 3 on the Regulated Qualifications Framework (RQF), and develops young people’s creativity, communication, planning, teamwork and leadership skills.
+The award is also recognised on the UCAS Tariff.
 Gold has been designed for young people aged 16 to 25.

 Young people need to plan their work with an adviser, and keep a record by creating their own Arts Award portfolio.
 Young people can pick their own style of portfolio – this could be a diary, video, website blog – or something different altogether.
 Take a look at this video by Bridge organisation Arts Connect West Midlands to get a feel for what Gold Arts Award involves.

-Gold has two units – Unit 1: personal arts development and Unit 2: arts projects leadership.
+Gold has two units – Unit 1: personal arts development and Unit 2: arts project leadership.
 There are no entry requirements or set time limit for completing Gold Arts Award.
-It will take young people around 90 hours to complete, working with their adviser and independently.

 Employers, universities and colleges know that Arts Award is a qualification that shows young people’s level of commitment and progress in the arts, and in developing new skills.

 Find out about how others have delivered Arts Award

-Case studies illustrating how centres in a variety of settings have delivered Gold Arts Award can be read here.
-Looking for a case study in a particular type of setting, such as a school, arts and cultural organisation?
+Looking for a case study in a particular type of setting, such as a school, or arts and cultural organisation?
 Then take a look at the In your setting pages or visit the adviser hub to search our full range of case studies.